 The term “may” is used in the permissive sense.

-The …………………….., or his or her designee, is that person designated by the College to be responsible for the administration of the Student Code of Conduct.
+The …principal………………….., or his or her designee, is that person designated by the College to be responsible for the administration of the Student Code of Conduct.

 The term “policy” means the written regulations of the College as found in, but not limited to, the Student Code of Conduct